Exam Accommodation Guidelines

 Faculty are encouraged to provide accommodations themselves.
 If accommodation needs cannot be met within the department, faculty may request that the DRC provide the accommodations.
 Students taking exams at the DRC do not receive additional assistance on exams outside of their approved accommodations.
 For instance, the student is not allowed to use notes, books, tapes or any supplementary materials unless specified by the professor to DRC staff.
 Tests in the care of DRC are kept confidential and handled by authorized personnel only.
 Every precaution is taken to maintain test security.
 Completed exams are sealed in an envelope for faculty to pick up or for DRC to return.

 - The student will present the faculty with a letter from the DRC stating the student’s approved accommodations.
 The faculty and student must speak to determine how these accommodation needs will be met.

 - If the DRC is needed to administer the exam:

-- The student must schedule the exam with our office with at least one week’s notice.
+- The student must schedule the exam with our office with at least three business day’s notice.
+Faculty will receive an email notification about the booking.
 If an exam is postponed or cancelled or if the student withdraws from the course, the student is responsible for notifying the DRC.

 Paper copies of exams can be delivered by the instructor to 119 Stevenson Hall.
 Please include: